MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/row-window-session-function.md

 **Examples**

-The following example shows how to calculate the session start values for a table with two columns, an `ID` column that identifies a sequence, and a `Timestamp` column that gives the time at which each record occurred.
+The following example shows how to calculate the session start values for a table with two columns: an `ID` column that identifies a sequence, and a `Timestamp` column that gives the time at which each record occurred.
 In this example, a session can't exceed 1 hour, and it continues as long as records are less than 5 minutes apart.